 There are four Rotary Clubs on Vancouver’s North Shore and between them they coordinate the designated-driver program in North Vancouver and West Vancouver.
 The four organizations are the Rotary Clubs of Lions Gate, West Vancouver Sunrise, West Vancouver and North Vancouver.

-For 17 years now, the Rotary Clubs have helped pub patrons, restaurant customers and people at private parties on the North Shore get home safely during the Christmas holiday season.
+For close to 20 years now, the Rotary Clubs have helped pub patrons, restaurant customers and people at private parties on the North Shore get home safely during the Christmas holiday season.
 The service is free, but tips and donations benefit the Rotary Clubs’ youth programs and other charitable projects.